|

 How do you say their in French?

-These words are traditionally called possessive adjectives
+These words are traditionally called possessive adjectives, although

 How to you say then in French?